bianca-ghx/biorobotics-visualization-GUI/README.md

 ## Introduction
-The Advanced Engineering Project (PAE) is a compulsory subject from the Bachelor of Telecommunications Engineering at Universitat Politècnica de Catalunya.
-This biorobotics project, involves characterizing nanomaterial samples and measuring them to sense distance to a human body.
-The project also includes a setup to measure force and distance and a software GUI to visualize these results.
+The goal of this project is to develop a user-friendly GUI for visualizing electronic measurements and force & distance data in biorobotics applications.
+By integrating various measurement systems and providing a graphical interface, this project aims to facilitate the analysis and characterization of nanomaterial samples and their interactions with human bodies.
+The GUI is designed to streamline the data visualization process, making it easier for users to interact with and interpret the measurement results.

 ## Installation
 To install and run this project, follow these steps: